KEYT-TV: Subchannels

 The station's digital signal is multiplexed:

 Analog-to-digital conversion

-KEYT-TV shut down its analog signal, over VHF channel 3, on February 17, 2009, the original target date in which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
-The station's digital signal remained on its pre-transition UHF channel 27.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former VHF analog channel 3.
+KEYT-TV shut down its analog signal, over VHF channel 3, on February 17, 2009, the original target date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
+The station's digital signal remained on its pre-transition UHF channel 27, using virtual channel 3.